 - Where the two circles overlap, write some words that describe both the animals.

-- Read Rat and Roach Rock On! online or by borrowing a copy from the library.
+- Read a book about friends who are different, like Rat and Roach Rock On! or Ladybug Girl and Bumblebee Boy.
 Discuss the story, details, and pictures.
 As you are reading, and again after reading, talk about the characters.
 What do we know about them?
 How?

 - Discuss the friendship between Rat and Roach.
 How are they similar or the same?
 How are they different?
 How does that affect their friendship?